 North Light is fortunate to have a talented pool of more than 650 volunteers, offering nearly 10,000 hours of service a year.
 Whether it’s a high-profile project like the KaBOOM! playground build, or the daily homework help for KidZone children the Villanova University RUIBAL students provide throughout the school year, North Light realizes the value of all the volunteers, and appreciates their contribution to so many projects and services.

 These three volunteers rock the food cupboard, setting everything up like a mini market and helping clients make selections.
 They gained star status by doing the mailing of the invitations for the Day Before the Derby Ball & Auction!
-Get your tickets and look for (l-r) Diane Covington, Patty Kelly, and Tanishia Lawson when they volunteer at the event!
+Pictured (l-r) are Diane Covington, Patty Kelly, and Tanishia Lawson.
+See what Diane has to say about volunteering in a video by Terry Leahy Films.

 Conor Kennedy, a graduate student at Villanova University, started volunteering last fall picking up clothing for the Thanks4Giving Clothing Drive.
 He handled the two busiest drop-off locations every week with ease.
 He was also there to unload the storage unit into a truck from Clothing Shoe Drive.